 Here is what the code will look like with JSX.

-Now that we have introduced JSX, let's now explore what a React component is and how we can utilize JSX to build them in the next chapter.
+Now that we have introduced JSX, let's now check out what a React component is and how we can utilize JSX to build them in the next lesson.